J. Strom Thurmond Dam and Lake

-Fishing is one of the most popular wildlife related activities in the southeast and Thurmond Lake's 1200 miles of shoreline and 71,100 acres of water create an excellent playground for both the experienced and novice angular.
-Fish species include largemouth bass, bream, crappie, catfish, striped bass and hybrid bass.
+Fishing is one of the most popular wildlife recreation-related activities in the southeast. and Thurmond Lake's 1200 miles of shoreline and 71,100 acres of water create an excellent experience for bank and boat anglers alike.
+Fish species include largemouth bass, bream, crappie, catfish, perch, striped bass, white bass, and hybrid bass.
 Numerous recreation areas, fishing piers, and bank fishing areas provide ample fishing opportunities.
-Fisheries habitat improvements include the maintenance of fish attractors and felling trees into water along the shoreline.
+Fisheries habitat improvements include the maintenance of fish attractors, planting aquatic vegetation, and felling trees into water along the shoreline.

-Fishing tournament organizers are reminded that a Special Events Permit may be needed for tournaments larger than 10 boats.
-A Special Event Permit can be obtained by contacting the Thurmond Dam & Lake Office at 1-800-533-3478
+Fishing tournament organizers are reminded that a Special Events Permit may be needed for tournaments larger than ten boats.
+A Special Event Permit can be obtained by contacting the Thurmond Dam & Lake Office at 864-333-1100 or toll free at 1-800-533-3478.

 Additional information that may be helpful when planning your next fishing trip:

-Fishing Piers are located at the following parks, Below Dam South Carolina, Clarks Hill Park, Lake Springs, Petersburg Campground, and Amity.
+Fishing Docks are located at the following parks: Below Dam South Carolina Day Use Park, Modoc Boat Ramp, Lake Springs Day Use Park, Petersburg Campground, and Amity Day Use Park.

 Corps Park Rangers are on duty at Thurmond Lake throughout the year and can answer any additional questions you may have.
-The Thurmond Lake Project Manager's Office and Visitor Center is open 7 days a week from 8 a.m.- 4:30 p.m. excluding Thanksgiving, Christmas, and New Years Day.
+The Thurmond Lake Project Manager's Office and Visitor Center is open seven days a week from 8 a.m. to 4:30 p.m. excluding Thanksgiving, Christmas, and New Years Day.

 Fishing Licenses